JOURNEY’S END (2018): Good…

 Set in 1918 in Aisne, France; officer Stanhope (Sam Claflin) leads a group of British officers into a dugout where they must await their fate.

-Another reason I like this film is the truth that, unlike what I’m used to in most war films I’ve seen, I appreciate the way Journey’s End showed me an officers mental troubles whilst still at war, as opposed to once he’d returned home.
+Another reason I enjoyed this film is the truth it shares, unlike what I’m used to in most war films I’ve seen.
+I appreciate the way Journey’s End showed me an officers mental troubles while still at war, as opposed to once he’d returned home.
 Equally, I was taken by the attitude of Stanthorpe’s superior(s).
 Particularly how desensitised and seemingly numb they’d become to the unspoken truth of what was coming.
 In this way, among others, Journey’s End is a film that left me with plenty to think about.
-Especially pertaining to how I realise that I may not have truly grasped the meaning of what it is to ‘soldier on’ until after watching this film.
+Especially pertaining to how I realised that I may not have truly grasped the meaning of what it is to ‘soldier on’ until after watching this film.

 It’s good.
 So watch it if you’re so intrigued.